 Providence College is a great option for students pursuing a Teacher Education Subject Specific degree.
-Graduates from the Teacher Education Subject Specific degree program at Providence College make 16.1% more than the average college grad in this field.
+After graduating, Subject Specific Ed students usually earn about $37,921 in their early careers.
 Providence, Rhode Island is an ideal area for students who like the fast-paced urban lifestyle.

 Norwich University is among your best bets if you want to study Teacher Education Subject Specific.
 Students from the Teacher Education Subject Specific degree program at Norwich University make 10.2% above the typical college graduate with the same degree.
 This is a superb choice for students who favor the beauty of a simple college town.

 You will get to meet others from a lot of ethnicities thanks to Norwich's diverse student body.
 Sports lovers will love cheering on the university's top-ranked men's ice hockey team as they perform at home and on the road.
-Find all of the vital specifics on Norwich by looking at their scorecard.
+In what areas is Norwich University doing the best?
+Take a look at all the college rankings.

 It is hard to beat University of Hartford if you want to study Teacher Education Subject Specific.
-Graduates of the Subject Specific Ed program earn around $35,850 for their early career and $61,344 in their mid career.
+Subject specific ed majors from University of Hartford get a earnings boost of approximately 7.8% above the average earnings of teacher education subject specific graduates.
 Based in West Hartford, Connecticut, this university is right for young people who flourish in a city setting.

 University of Massachusetts - Dartmouth is a good decision for individuals interested in a Teacher Education Subject Specific major.
 Students from the Teacher Education Subject Specific major at University of Massachusetts - Dartmouth get 6.6% above the average college grad with the same degree.
 Based in North Dartmouth, Massachusetts, UMass Dartmouth offers a safe, suburban environment for young people.

 Any student who is interested in Teacher Education Subject Specific needs to take a look at University of Connecticut.
-After graduating, Subject Specific Ed students typically make an average of $38,648 at the beginning of their careers.
+Graduates from the Teacher Education Subject Specific major at University of Connecticut get 6.3% above the average college grad in this field.
 The area of Storrs, Connecticut, is wonderful for students who favor a quieter, suburban place.

 It's difficult to beat Plymouth State University if you want to pursue Teacher Education Subject Specific as a major.
-Students who graduate from this program report average early career income of subject specific ed and mid-career income of $58,532.
+Graduates from the Teacher Education Subject Specific major at Plymouth State University get 5.5% above the average graduate in this field.
 Students who enjoy a more slow-paced life will appreciate Plymouth State University's location in the small town of Plymouth, New Hampshire.